omerbenamram/py-expander/README.md

     When download is finished, run (Change paths accordingly):
 	'C:\Python35\pythonw.exe D:\Projects\py-expander\src\pyexpander\torrent_handler.py "%D" "%F"'

-	Important: Be sure to use different folders for new downloads and completed downloads, or else pyexpander won't work.
+	Important: Be sure to use different directories for new downloads and completed downloads, or else pyexpander won't work.

 * Make sure that the transmission user can run `pyexpand`.
 If not: